jhpyle/docassemble/_docs/api.md

 Body of response: Markdown-formatted text.

+## <a name="interview_data"></a>Obtain information about an interview

+Description: Given the name of an interview, returns information about the Python names used in the interview.

+Path: `/api/interview_data`

+Method: [GET]

+Parameters:
+ - `key`: the API key (optional if the API key is passed in an `X-API-Key` cookie or header).
+ - `i`: the filename of the interview that should be inspected.

+Required privileges:
+- `admin` or
+- `developer`.

+Responses on failure:
+ - [403] "Access Denied" if the API key did not authenticate.
+ - [400] "File not included." if a file is not uploaded with the request.

+Response on success: [200]

+Body of response: a [JSON] dictionary containing information about the names used in the interview given by the `i` parameter.
+The output is intended to be used to create functionality similar to that of the "Variables, etc." sidebar that appears in the [Playground] and in the [Microsoft Word sidebar].
+The dictionary has two keys: `names` and `vocabulary`.
+The `names` key refers to a dictionary with the following keys:

+- `classes_list`: information about class names available in the interview namespace.
+- `functions_list`: information about functions available in the interview namespace.
+- `images_list`: information about [images] declared in the interview.
+- `modules_list`: information about module names available in the interview namespace.
+- `undefined_names`: names that appear to be used in the interview but which are not defined and do not appear to have a means of being defined.
+- `var_list`: names that exist in the interview namespace or that appear to be capable of being defined.

+If the `i` parameter refers to an interview in the [Playground] belonging to the owner of the API key, the following additional keys are included:

+- `modules_available_list`: information about modules available in the [Playground].
+- `sources_list`: information about files in the Sources folder of the [Playground].
+- `static_list`: information about files in the Static folder of the [Playground].
+- `templates_list`: information about files in the Templates folder of the [Playground].

+The `vocabulary` key refers to a simple list of names used.
+This can be used for an "autocomplete" feature.

 # <a name="questionless"></a>Example of usage: questionless interview

 One way to use the API is to use **docassemble** as nothing more than